IKIM-Essen/WIN-KID/README.md

   - any VITEK value containing ">" will be interpreted as "R"
   - everything else will be interpteted as "S

 ## Settings

-- 'names.csv' : List for uniform Oganism Name & Code and the Eucast json it should use
+- `names.csv` : List for uniform Oganism Name & Code and the Eucast json it should use
-- 'translations.csv' : Manual translation of typos / different vitek names for mic interpretation
+- `translations.csv` : Manual translation of typos / different vitek names for mic interpretation
-- 'ignore.csv' : Antibiotika Names that should be ignored in no match handling (interpreter)
+- `ignore.csv` : Antibiotika Names that should be ignored in no match handling (interpreter)

 ## ToDo

 - Use different cartridges
 - Use different species
 - Differentiate between oral and non oral?